May 3, 2023

 Which firms are affected by the Duty?

-The Duty applies to the regulated activities and ancillary activities of all firms authorized under the Financial Services and Markets Act 2000 (FSMA), the Payment Services Regulations 2017 (PSRs), and E-money Regulations 2011 (EMRs) in respect of products and services for prospective and actual retail customers.
+The Duty applies to the regulated activities and ancillary activities of all firms authorised under the Financial Services and Markets Act 2000 (FSMA), the Payment Services Regulations 2017 (PSRs), and E-money Regulations 2011 (EMRs) in respect of products and services for prospective and actual retail customers.

-The Consumer Duty applies to UK-authorized firms that provide products and services to retail customers.
+The Consumer Duty applies to UK-authorised firms that provide products and services to retail customers.
 The scope of the duty varies depending on the financial services category, such as investment services, consumer credit business, deposit-taking, payment service and e-money providers, and insurance business.
 The Duty does not extend to professional clients or eligible counterparties in investment services, corporates, and SMEs in the consumer credit business, or individuals acting for purposes within their trade, business, or profession in the insurance business.

 Firms not licensed in the UK but provide services to customers in the UK are not directly in scope.
 Still, some may need to implement the Duty, and firms that are part of a distribution chain can expect to be indirectly affected by the Duty.
 Additionally, firms seeking to acquire a UK-regulated financial services entity should review the target firm’s implementation plan as part of their due diligence exercises.